-Here is a list of vegetable gardening products, services, and guides I use in my own vegetable garden and highly recommend you use as well.
+Here is a list of vegetable gardening resources, products, services, and guides I use in my own vegetable garden and highly recommend you use as well.
 I truly believe in using organic gardening methods and products for growing fresh, healthy foods.

 I hope you enjoy this valuable list of resources and find them useful in your vegetable gardening adventures.